edgio-docs/edgio-docs/src/pages/guides/logs/rtld/log_file_naming_convention.md

 **Sample file name (RTLD WAF - JSON log format):** `waf_0001_123_20220111_50550000F98AB95B_1.json`

-Each of the above file naming variables are described below.
+Each of the above variables are described below.

 -   `<PREFIX>`**:** You may define a prefix when setting up a log delivery profile.
 This prefix defines a virtual log file storage location and/or a prefix that will be added to each object added to your bucket.